MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

     az appservice plan create -n nina-demo-plan --is-linux
     ```

+    > [!NOTE]
-    **Note:** The --is-linux option is indicates that you want Linux-based virtual machines.
+    > The --is-linux option is indicates that you want Linux-based virtual machines.
 Without it, the CLI defaults to provisioning Windows-based virtual machines.

 4. Create the App Service web app, which represents the actual todo app that will be running within the plan and resource group just created.
 You can think of a web app as being synonymous with a process or container, and the plan as being the virtual machine/container host that they're running on.
 Additionally, as part of creating the web app, you'll need to configure it to use the Docker image you published to DockerHub:

     ```shell
     az webapp create -n nina-demo-app -p nina-demo-plan -i lostintangent/node
     ```

+    > [!NOTE]
-    **Note:** If instead of using a custom container, you'd prefer a Git deployment, refer to the article, [Create a Node.js web app in Azure](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-nodejs#configure-to-use-nodejs).
+    > If instead of using a custom container, you'd prefer a Git deployment, refer to the article, [Create a Node.js web app in Azure](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-nodejs#configure-to-use-nodejs).

 5. Set the web app as the default web instance: